26 Mar 2006

 Enjoy! - The Meticulous Effects Kids.

-layout and design work for this d.c. magazine
+cd and poster design for this singer/songwriter

 cd and poster design for this dc band